 On the other hand, SHARE data offer a rich source of longitudinal information that allowed disaggregation of observed cohort patterns by sex and region.
 Taken together with the novel application of linear mixed methods for tracking cohort specific health trajectories, pioneered by Marshall et al (Gruenberg 1977), we were able to distinguish broad, dynamic, patterns of old-age disability trajectories across subsequent cohorts of older Europeans.

 The observed increase in disabilities in later born cohorts in the Nordic countries is seemingly at odds with previous repeated cross-section studies, that have documented decreasing prevalence of disabilities (Ahrenfeldt et al. 2018; Christensen et al. 2013; Hossin et al. 2019).
 Yet, the findings are in line with a cohort study which found increasing rates of disabilities in later born cohorts in most European countries, including the Nordic (Beller and Epping 2021).
 This discrepancy underscores the difference between studying health trends through repeated cross-sections and through cohort succession.
 Results suggest that the positive development observed in previous studies is unlikely to be explained by younger cohorts entering old age with better function.
-Rather the explanation more likely depends on development of disabilities within cohorts (where we see a steeper increase in the prevalence of disabilities with age among earlier cohorts than later) or on the age structure of the entire older population.(Scheel-Hincke et al. 2020)(2010)
+Rather the explanation more likely depends on development of disabilities within cohorts (where we see a steeper increase in the prevalence of disabilities with age among earlier cohorts than later) or on the age structure of the entire older population.

+The greatest sex differences in disabilities were observed in Eastern and Southern Europe.
+This is largely in line with the findings for the age groups 65+ from an earlier study of sex differences in old-age ADL and IADL limitations in Europe (Scheel-Hincke et al. 2020).
+Van Oyen et al. (2010) found that, on a societal level, the sex-gap in disability-free life expectancy was positively associated with gross domestic product, expenditure on elderly care and income differences between women and men, as these factors are more favourable in Northern and Western Europe than in Eastern and Southern Europe.
+These factors may also contribute to the patterns observed in this study.
+In line with this hypothesis, the sex differences in disabilities were attenuated in our models once we adjusted for education and income.
+It is also quite possible that these macro-level factors played a role in shaping the observed cohort differences.

 The strongest cohort differences were observed among more recent cohorts of women in Eastern Europe, with each subsequent cohort reporting less disability than the previous.
 These differences could be linked with rapid and sizeable changes in the living conditions for older people that countries in this region experienced after the fall of communism.
 This is a positive development both because it foreshadows a decreasing future burden of later-life disabilities in Eastern Europe and a diminishing sex gap in the likelihood of disabilities in older adults.